vitaliyarkhanhelski/interview-tool/README.md

    - Your skills (what you're good at)

 **2. Pick Your Dream Job 🎯**
-   - Choose your level: Junior, Mid-Level, or Senior
-   - Select a position (Data Scientist, Engineer, Analyst, etc.)
+   - Select a position with the appropriate level (Junior/Mid/Senior Developer, Architect, Business Analyst, QA Engineer, Admin, Consultant, etc.)
-   - Pick your target company (Amazon, Meta, LinkedIn, etc.)
+   - Pick your target company (Salesforce, Deloitte, Accenture, PwC, Capgemini, etc.)

 **3. Start the Interview 🎤**
    - Click "Start Interview"